Walter, Lutz, Prof. Dr.

 Natural killer (NK) cells belong to the lymphocyte lineage and represent an essential part of the innate immune system.
 NK cells can kill other cells and secrete substantial amounts of cytokines.
 Signals from activating and inhibitory NK cell receptors are integrated and regulate the activity of NK cells.
 Typical targets for NK cell killing are virus-infected or malignant cells, which both frequently reveal changed patterns of ligand expression on their cell surface.
 Such changes are recognised by NK cells, leading to killing of virally infected or transformed cells.
-NK cells can also be activated by different stimuli during interaction with dendritic cells, leading to release of pro-inflammatory cytokines and anti-viral substances.
+NK cells can also be activated by different stimuli during interaction with dendritic cells, leading to release of proinflammatory cytokines and anti-viral substances.
 Due to these properties, NK cells play also important roles in autoimmune diseases, transplantation, and reproduction.
-Recently, NK cells were shown to possess immunological memory and are called adaptive NK cells.
-Our interests lie in biology and genetics of natural killer (NK) cells, including regulation of NK cell receptor gene transcription, specific interactions of NK cell receptors and MHC class I ligands, and regulation of NK cell activation, NK cell transcriptomics and the therapeutic use of NK cells.
+Certain NK cells were shown to possess immunological memory and are called adaptive NK cells.
+Our interests lie in biology and genetics of natural killer (NK) cells, including molecular biology and function of NK cell receptors, specific interactions of NK cell receptors and MHC class I ligands, regulation of NK cell activation, NK cell transcriptomics and the therapeutic use of NK cells.

-A further focus of our research is genomics of nonhuman primates with phylogenetic and evolutionary analyses.
+A further focus of our research is genomics of nonhuman primates with phylogenetic, demographic, evolutionary, and bioinformatic analyses.